-Net deficiency in capital assets represents the Medical Center's total investment in capital assets, net of outstanding debt and related deferred outflows of resources related to those capital assets.
-Since the outstanding debt at June 30, 2022 and 2021 is greater than the investment in capital assets, this category of net position is reported as a negative amount in the statements of net position.
+Net deficiency in capital assets - Net deficiency in capital assets represents the Medical Center's total investment in capital assets, net of outstanding debt and related deferred outflows of resources related to those capital assets.
+Since the outstanding debt at June 30, 2023 and 2022 is greater than the investment in capital assets, this category of net position is reported as a negative amount in the statements of net position.